parsee-ai/parsee-datasets/datasets/invoices/parsee-loader/README.md

-# Invoice Sample Dataset - Parsee Loader
+# Invoice Dataset - Parsee Loader
 parsee-core version used: 0.1.3.11

 This dataset was created on the basis of 15 sample invoices (PDF files).